 So, that's the easy stuff.
 But we can do much better than that.
 Before we get into theft and serious security issues, first let's deal with the most common way that most people lose that investment: breakage.

 Protecting Against Breakages

 We get it, we really do.
-That new phone is nice and shiny and looks and feels good and you don’t want to put a case over it.
-That’s your choice, but the truth of the matter is that if you want to keep that phone looking nice and shiny and perfect then a case is really the way to go.
+That new phone is nice and shiny and looks and feels good and you don't want to put a case over it.
+That's your choice, but the truth of the matter is that if you want to keep that phone looking nice and shiny and perfect then a case is really the way to go.
 A simple case will protect against accidental drops (and we all drop our phones).
-If you’re looking for something a bit more hardcore, then check out the Defender cases from Otterbox or the many options by Case-Mate.
-If you’re frequently around water then there are also plenty of waterproof cases available (yes, even if your phone is already certified as waterproof, it never hurts to be sure).
+If you're looking for something a bit more hardcore, then check out the Defender cases from Otterbox.
+If you're frequently around water then there are also plenty of waterproof cases available (yes, even if your phone is already certified as waterproof, it never hurts to be sure).

 Stolen Phones: Tracking

 It's tough to say exactly how many mobiles are stolen in the UK since many thefts go unreported.
 One source says 314 phones are stolen in London per day, whilst this says that one in six Brits have had a phone stolen in the last year.
 Phones get stolen and no matter how careful you are it could happen to you.

 One of the best things that you can do is install a tracking programme on your phone.
 This will allow you to know where your phone is and can help police recover a stolen phone.
 Okay, so it's not that often that phones get recovered, but there's a more important factor here.
 Most good phone tracking apps let you remotely lock or wipe your device, meaning thieves won't have access to your data.